24-07-2023

 If you think you’re developing dry socket, phone your dentist right away.
 Your dentist will be able to clean the socket and remove any debris from the area.
 They can also apply a medicated dressing or paste to promote healing and pain relief.
 They may also be able to prescribe medications or recommend over-the-counter medicine for pain relief.

-If you have questions or concerns about the healing process, book an appointment with Gentle Dental.
+If you have questions or concerns about the healing process, book an appointment with one of our Gentle Dental practices in Wellington, Lower Hutt or Upper Hutt.
 Our dentists will be able to answer your questions and alleviate any concerns you have before your tooth extraction procedure.
-Book now.